Vas435/smart-contracts-remix/README.md

 ---

 ## 👉 Steps
--Open in Remix
+- Open in Remix
--Go to Remix IDE
+- Go to Remix IDE
--Upload cryptoTestament.sol or digitalWill.sol into Remix
+- Upload cryptoTestament.sol or digitalWill.sol into Remix
--Compile with the correct Solidity compiler version -Deploy on a local blockchain (e.g., Ganache) or testnet
+- Compile with the correct Solidity compiler version
+- Deploy on a local blockchain (e.g., Ganache) or testnet